Mayank-Tiwari01/React/1React-Notes/15ReactRouterDom.md

 - **Offline Capabilities**: Can work offline with proper service workers.

 #### Example Code Using Above Concepts
+** the below code is taken from my project [The LunchBox](https://github.com/Mayank-Tiwari01/The-Lunchbox)

 ```javascript
 import React from 'react';